Budget 2019: Liberals target key demographics, deficit projected at $19.8 billion

 The government wants to make the prospect of going back to school, or gaining new skills more appealing for people between the ages of 25 and 64.
 The Liberals are proposing to do so through a new Canada Training Benefit that will to chip in a small amount towards the cost of training fees.
 It’s a credit of $250 a year that can accumulate to help pay for future training, up to $5,000 over a person’s career.

-The federal government is also setting up a new Employment Insurance Training Support Benefit that will allow people who want to get more training take four weeks every four years to do so, without coming up short on living expenses.
-To qualify workers need to be making between $10,000 and $150,000, and would result in paid leave at 55 per cent of weekly earnings.
-Though this promise isn’t set to kick in until the end of 2020.
+The federal government is also setting up a new Employment Insurance Training Support Benefit that will allow people who want to get more training to take four weeks every four years to do so, without coming up short on living expenses.
+To qualify, workers need to be making between $10,000 and $150,000, and it would result in paid leave at 55 per cent of weekly earnings.
+Though, this promise isn’t set to kick in until the end of 2020.

-As hinted to in advance of today’s budget, the government also wants to make it easier for young people to buy their first home.
-How they will aim to do this is through a targeted new support for first time home buyers.
+As hinted in advance of today’s budget, the government also wants to make it easier for young people to buy their first home.
+How they will aim to do this is through a targeted new support for first-time home buyers.

 The 2019 budget takes the “initial steps” towards implementing a national pharmacare program in the coming years, with $35 million over four years to establish a Canadian Drug Agency and $500 million beginning in 2022-23 to improve access to drugs for rare diseases.

-It also lays out numerous small-ticket items aimed at regions and other niche voting blocks, like supply managed farmers and rural Canadians.
+It also lays out more than 100 targeted and small-ticket items aimed at regions and other niche voting blocks, including supply managed farmers and rural Canadians.

+The supply management pledge is sizeable, promising $3.9 billion for Canada's supply-managed dairy, eggs, and poultry farmers who have been impacted by recently negotiated trade deals like the new NAFTA and the CPTPP.
+The government is making an income protection program eligible, and is promising a measure to protect the value of quota investments.
+This includes a Quota Value Guarantee Program.

+And for rural voters, the government is promising that by 2030, 100 per cent of Canadian homes and businesses will have access to high-speed internet, something many in rural Canada are still without.
+This promise comes with up to $6 billion over the next decade in spending to see this promise come to fruition.

 Continuing with an approach initiated in the 2017 federal budget, the 460-page document includes a gender-based analysis of the impacts of all initiatives contained within the budget.
 The government estimates that 80 per cent of measures impact men and women equally.